Guppy16/NNs-and-Deep-Learning/notes/backpropogation.md

 # How the backpropogation algorithm works

+This markdown file contains my notes on Chapter 2 of the book [Neural Networks and Deep Learning]([url](http://neuralnetworksanddeeplearning.com/chap2.html)).
+It is essentially a bank of equation derivations:
+- Mean Square Error Cost function
+- 4 Fundamental Equations
+  - Error due to output layer weights
+  - Recursive equation for layer error
+  - Error due to bias
+  - Error due to weight in any layer
+- Backpropogation algorithm

-- The backpropogation algorithm was introduced in the 70s, but was better understood in a famous [1986 paper by Rumelhart, Hinton, Williams](http://www.nature.com/nature/journal/v323/n6088/pdf/323533a0.pdf)
+The backpropogation algorithm was introduced in the 70s, but was better understood in a famous [1986 paper by Rumelhart, Hinton, Williams](http://www.nature.com/nature/journal/v323/n6088/pdf/323533a0.pdf)

 ## A fast matrix-based approach to computing the output from a neural network